Limitations and restrictions of Assurance

 In the map toolbar, click Save. |

 This procedure shows you how to add, edit, and remove an exclusion region.
-Use the following guidelines to define exclusion regions on a floor map:
+Use these guidelines to define exclusion regions on a floor map:

 Exclusion regions can be any polygon-shaped area and must have at least three points.